 Two members of our Department hold prestigious Canada Research Chairs: Kathrin Koslicki holds a Tier 1 CRC in Epistemology and Metaphysics, and Ingo Brigandt a Tier 2 CRC in Philosophy of Biology.
-Two Professors are Fellows of the Royal Society of Canada (Bernie Linsky and Rob Wilson).

-We keep our graduate enrollment each year low enough to encourage contact between students and academic staff.
+We keep our annual enrollment low enough to encourage contact between students and academic staff.
 At the same time, the total University enrollment of 37,000 students means that the University of Alberta can provide academic facilities and opportunities for interdisciplinary work not available at smaller universities.
 For example, the University Library is now the second largest in Canada, with around 5 million volumes, including 26,000 serials.

 Graduate students are also active in presenting their research at conferences and colloquia, with some financial assistance available for travel expenses, and in their own colloquium called the “Publishing Support Group (PSG)” where graduate students read and discuss their papers.